jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/7_grouped_bar_chart/task.md

 So far, we have only built simple bar charts, but sometimes it is necessary to plot several traces on the same chart.
 For example, we may want to compare total sales over decades for different regions.

-The `bar` function allows you to manually place bars where needed.
+The `bar` method allows you to manually place bars where needed.
 For example, if we pass `range(3)` as the x-axis and `[5, 4, 3]` as the heights, the result would look something like this:

 <img src="../../../common/resources/images/bar_and_pie_charts/grouped_bar_chart_1.png" alt="What the figure should look like" style="max-height: 500px">